‘Survivor’ Spoilers: Season 39 To Feature Two Veteran Contestants To Serve As ‘Advisers’ For New Castaways

-Fans of the CBS reality television series Survivor are currently watching Season 38, but spoilers about the 39th and 40th seasons are already starting to emerge.
-A new tantalizing tidbit just surfaced about the next competition that will air this fall and it will surely get everybody buzzing.
+Fans of the CBS reality television series Survivor are currently watching Season 38, but spoilers about the Seasons 39 and 40 are already starting to emerge.
+A new tantalizing tidbit just surfaced about the next competition — which is set to air this fall — and it will surely get everybody buzzing.

 As The Inquisitr previously detailed, there are some pretty solid Survivor spoilers out for the current Edge of Extinction battle.
-The finale is right around the corner and fans will be anxious to see if the spoilers that emerged earlier pan out to be accurate.
+The finale is right around the corner, and fans will be anxious to see if the spoilers that emerged earlier pan out to be accurate.

-Even though a couple of episodes of Edge of Extinction still remain at this point, Survivor spoilers related to the next seasons being filmed are starting to leak.
-As Reality Blurred shared some time ago, filming of these next two runs seemingly have been slated to be filmed later this spring and into the early summer.
-There was a lot of talk by host Jeff Probst regarding casting of Season 39, but not Season 40.
+Even though a couple of episodes of Edge of Extinction have yet to air, spoilers related to the next seasons being filmed are starting to leak.
+As Reality Blurred shared some time ago, filming for these next two runs have seemingly been slated for later this spring and into the early summer.
+There was a lot of talk by host Jeff Probst regarding Season 39 and its casting, but not Season 40.

-The buzz is that Season 40 is probably another All-Star edition, but now Survivor spoilers reveal that Season 39 will have a couple of familiar faces as well.
-The well-known spoiler site Inside Survivor, which has an impeccable track record, is breaking news on the spoilers about a couple of “advisers” that apparently will be involved in this next battle.
+The rumor is that Season 40 is probably another All-Star edition, but now Survivor spoilers reveal that Season 39 will have a couple of familiar faces as well.
+The well-known spoiler site Inside Survivor — which has an impeccable track record — is breaking news on the spoilers about a couple of “advisers” that will apparently be involved in this next battle.

 When you live with 5 girls going to the ballet becomes a part of your life! #Nutcracker #LuckyGuy #KingDaddy pic.twitter.com/qL9Zd6bR0h